braydenc303/GitTutorial/README.md

 -Save the file.

 -Do a git add, git commit, and a git push origin master.

-Imagine some time has passed, and you'd like to develop on another branch.
+-Imagine some time has passed, and you'd like to develop on another branch.

 -At the command line, create a branch called my-branch.